cube3power/atsd/rule-engine/notifications/custom-pagerduty.md

 ![](images/pagerduty_rule_notification_open.png)

 The `service_id` parameter indicates which service is affected by the incident.
-You can obtain the service id on the PagerDuty **Services** page.
+You can obtain the service ID on the PagerDuty **Services** page.

 Click **Configuration > Services**.